connellr023/gratis/public/doc/MIDDLEWARES.md

 <br />

 ### Registering Middleware Handlers
-Middleware handlers are registered to `Router` object via the `register_middleware` function.
+Middleware handlers are registered to a `Router` object via the `register_middleware` function.

 #### Example
 > *index.php*